LimKaiZhuo/DESpy/README.md

 - *Solo Optimization* at the individual customer level using convex programming (CVXPY library and GUROBI solver);

-- *Base Optimization* at the residential grid level, in which for each iteration each customer sequentially determines his energy consumption vector (ECV) based on the exogenous demand (from other consumers) at prior iterations (Game Theory); and
+- *Base Optimization* at the residential grid level, in which for each iteration each customer sequentially determines his energy consumption vector based on the exogenous demand (from other consumers) at prior iterations; and

-- *GA Optimization* where the allocation of ESDs amongst the population is determined using genetic algorithms (DEAP library).
+- *GA Optimization* where the allocation of ES and SP amongst the population is determined using genetic algorithms (DEAP library).